siddharths2710/sec-vault/README.md

 > the same.
 Unless you are technically adept, please avoid using this program at all costs.
 >

+## Quickstart

+Please go through the [installation page](https://github.com/siddharths2710/sec-vault/wiki/Installation) and the [usage guide](https://github.com/siddharths2710/sec-vault/wiki/Usage-Guide) for guidance on interacting with the `sec-vault` command-line toolkit.

 <a href="https://snapcraft.io/siddharths2710" title="Get it from the Snap Store">
             <img src="https://snapcraft.io/static/images/badges/en/snap-store-white.svg" alt="Get it from the Snap Store" width="300" />
 </a>